cbeauhilton/Halve/_posts/2018-09-01-on-making-this-website.md

 ---

 I'm psyched about this little website.
 This post is about the resources I used to make it.

+In summary, this is a _static website_ made with _Jekyll software_ using the code editor called _Atom_ to write posts in _Markdown language_.
+I also added a wishlist to the end, mostly to keep track of tools and tricks I may want to add.

 ## Static Web